ffleming/cellular_automata/README.md

 RULE is a [standard Life Rule](http://www.conwaylife.com/wiki/Cellular_automaton) in the format `S.../B...`  The `/` is optional, and it doesn't matter which comes first.

-`cell` (a console version with simple ASCII output) also exists, but isn't near as interesting!
+`cell_console` (a console version with simple ASCII output) also exists, but isn't near as interesting!

 ## Development